rjackson/ember-secure-builder/README.md

 ##Usage

+###Initial Setup

+There are a few things to take care of before starting up the required processes.

+* Edit `.env` to set your S3 and SauceLabs credentials.
+You can start with the sample file and just update the credentials.

 ```sh
 cp .env.sample .env
 ```

-Edit `.env` to set your S3 and SauceLabs credentials.
+* Ensure that your S3 bucket policy grants public read permissions to the `ember/*` and `ember-data/*` paths.
+You can start with the bucket policy `sample_s3_bucket_policy.txt`, and modify to change the bucket name (listed in the sample as `YOUR_BUCKET_NAME_HERE`).

 ###With Foreman